HOW TO: Leather Care & Maintenance

 By regularly applying a leather conditioner, you ensure these fibers stay moisturized and flexible.
 Better able to withstand whatever your two leggers (or four) happen to throw at it.
 We encourage customers to apply conditioner when they first receive their furniture, as well as every 6 to 9 months thereafter.
 In addition to protecting the leather, the conditioner also slightly darkens the leather and can give it a slight sheen (depending on if wax is present).
 Thus, there is an aesthetic component to applying the conditioner as well.

-Beginning this Fall, we will be offering our very own leather conditioner (pictured above) that is proudly produced right here in the great state of Wisconsin.
-It will be available here on our website as well as Amazon.
+We have our own line of conditioner which is custom-made locally for us here in Milwaukee by Fiebings.
+We don't sell it publicly, so if you'd like a jar, please send us an email.
 If you'd like to use a conditioner other than our own, we strongly recommend Skidmore's Original Leather Cream.
-It's what we use on our own furniture and what we modeled our own conditioner after.
+It's what we originally used on our own furniture and what we modeled our own conditioner after.

 Per their website, directions for applying Skidmore's Original Leather Cream are as follows: